 All applicants for financial aid must complete the Online Free Application for Federal Student Aid at www.FAFSA.gov or the California Dream Act application (for AB540 students) at dream.csac.ca.gov.
-When it is completed and transmitted to the federal processor, a formula to determine eligibility and an Expected Family Contribution (EFC) is calculated.
-The EFC is mailed or emailed to you on a student aid report (SAR).
+When it is completed and transmitted to the federal processor, a formula to determine eligibility and a Student Aid Index (SAI) is calculated.
+The SAI is emailed to you on a Student Aid Report (SAR).
 In order to expedite processing of your financial aid award, please submit all required documents to the home college Financial Aid Office.